beyarkay/masters-thesis/src/04_methodology.md

 ## Support Vector Machines \label{models-specifics-svm}

-Support Vector Machines (SVMs) do not support multi-class classification natively, and so a one-vs-rest technique is used to enable an ensemble of SVMs to make multi-class classifications.
+Support Vector Machines (SVMs , discussed in Section \ref{sec:02_svm}) do not support multi-class classification natively, and so a one-vs-rest technique is used to enable an ensemble of SVMs to make multi-class classifications.
 The input $20 \times 30$ matrix is flattened into a 600 dimensional vector before being passed to the SVMs.

 All SVMs were trained for 200 iterations with a linear kernel.
 One hyperparameter, the class weight, was iterated to weight the influence of each